Peace Ship: Response

 Although the press mocked Ford's peace mission, it viewed Ford as a victim of manipulation by the other pacifists aboard the ship.
 The reporters on the Oscar II took a liking to Ford and decided that he should be afforded more respect than the rest of his entourage.
 The correspondent for The New York Times stated that the reporters on the ship earned "an immense respect and liking for the character and abilities of Henry Ford".

-However, the press portrayed the majority of Ford's entourage aboard the ship as buffoons, and ridiculed the delegates for the infighting.
+While Ford was able to be generally forgiven and his reputation recovered in the press, the passengers were not given the same courtesy, as the press portrayed the majority of Ford's entourage aboard the ship as buffoons, and ridiculed the delegates for the infighting.
 The press was exceptionally critical of Rosika Schwimmer, who insisted she had diplomatic correspondence that proved the European powers were open to negotiation, but refused to show these documents to the press.
+Schwimmer was known to lean into the caretaking feminine stereotype as was characteristic of the Women’s Peace Party during the first world war, however her identity made her a large target in other ways.
+Her identification as a feminist and Jewish woman led the American public to distrust her campaigns and characters, as the 1920s became more and more defiant to the subversive.
 Schwimmer responded to her negative treatment by the press by locking them out of the wireless room.
+Despite this critique, activists aboard the Peace Ship continued their radical campaigns on a number of subjects such as women’s suffrage, civil rights, and education policy, largely undeterred from their altruistic missions.

 Legacy

 The Peace Ship's mission was ultimately a failure, producing only inconsequential meetings with "quasi-official representatives" from several European governments.
 Nevertheless, Ford asserted that the Peace Ship's expedition was successful on the grounds that it stimulated discussions about peace.
 Ford told the press that the Peace Ship "got people thinking, and when you get them to think they will think right".
 Despite roundly criticizing the Peace Ship, the press generally treated Ford favorably upon his return from Europe.
 Even papers that derided the Peace Ship, such as the New York American, often voiced support for Ford's calls for peace.
 In the following years, Ford continued his antiwar activism and paid for anti-preparedness advertisements to appear in newspapers across the United States.